ex-aethera/ecom/README.md

 # ex-aethera ecom
 ## Description
 E-Commerce platform meant to replace Magento with a more up2date and faster code base.
+This project main purpose is to show how to use our various bundles to build a full fledged ecommerce application.

 We choose to use the Symfony PHP framework as we think it now became a stable and mature solution for developing production ready products.